 So What Do I Do?

-If you live in southern New Jersey and are facing eviction from your home, and are considering filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey and are facing eviction from your home, you are considering filing bankruptcy, and you have the ability to make a payment to creditors over and above the current rent and living expenses, then to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.